lumeland/lume.land/docs/advanced/deployment.md

 ${toc}

-Note: The following examples assume that the site is built by running `deno task build`.{.tip}

 ## Deploy manually with rsync

 This is the simplest way to deploy a site: just build the site and upload it to